-You can call the Executive Director of the Epilepsy Foundation of Greater Cincinnati and Columbus at 513-721-2905 for help in arranging for you to leave a legacy.
+You can call the Executive Director of the Epilepsy Alliance Ohio at 513-721-2905 for help in arranging for you to leave a legacy.

-You can also contact your financial planner, lawyer, accountant or insurance agent about leaving a gift to the foundation.
+You can also contact your financial planner, lawyer, accountant or insurance agent about leaving a gift to the Alliance.

-Do I have to include my gift to the Epilepsy Foundation in my will?
+Do I have to include my gift to the Epilepsy Alliance in my will?

-How can I leave a legacy in memory of a person or for a specific purpose at the Foundation?
+How can I leave a legacy in memory of a person or for a specific purpose at the Alliance?

 A gift is a wonderful way to recognize someone who has made a difference in your life.
 You may also want to consider restricting your gift for specific use, such as research or for building a new facility.
 This kind of memorial gift can be designated in your will, the same way that you would leave a personal gift from your estate.
 You just need to make clear that the gift is in memory of a particular person or for a specific use.

-Should I inform the Epilepsy Foundation when I leave a legacy?
+Should I inform the Epilepsy Alliance Ohio when I leave a legacy?